Skip to main content

 MyBuilder Tip: For boiler repair costs or to find out how much it costs to service a boiler, visit our price guides.

 Choosing between electric and gas heating for your home is a significant decision, and hiring a professional tradesperson ensures a safe and efficient installation.
-Find the recommended heating engineer near you on MyBuilder to get the job done right—post your project today and connect with experts ready to meet your needs!
+Find the available heating engineer near you on MyBuilder to get the job done correctly—post your project today and connect with professionals ready to meet your needs!

 Get quotes from central heating experts